jasonhand/academic-kickstart/content/post/creating-an-incident-tracking-tool-with-azure-boards/index.md

 We can easily add and modify fields within Azure Boards to allow for tracking additional details we know are important to our incident response efforts.

-Now, let's talk about ways of [Customizing Azure Boards for Incident Tracking and Improvement](/post/customizing-azure-boards-for-incident-tracking-and-improvement/)
+Now, let's talk about ways of [Customizing Azure Boards for Incident Tracking](/post/customizing-azure-boards-for-incident-tracking/)